KrisLiu7/todo-app/README.md

-# todo-app
-Created a webpage via Streamlit Cloud with AWS LambDa, IAM, APIs and DynamoDB.

 # 📝 To-Do List Web App (Serverless, Streamlit + AWS)

 This is a fully serverless to-do list application built using **Streamlit** for the frontend and **AWS services** for the backend.

 Users can: